bodrick/awesome/README.md

 *   [salesforce/logai](https://github.com/salesforce/logai) - LogAI - An open-source library for log analytics and intelligence
 *   [collective/icalendar](https://github.com/collective/icalendar) - icalendar parser library for Python
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - Run, manage, and scale AI workloads on any AI infrastructure.
-Use one system to access & manage all AI compute (Kubernetes, 20+ clouds, or on-prem).
+Use one system to access & manage all AI compute (Kubernetes, Slurm, 20+ clouds, on-prem).
 *   [nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos) - Create 🔥 videos with Stable Diffusion by exploring the latent space and morphing between text prompts
 *   [Sygil-Dev/sygil-webui](https://github.com/Sygil-Dev/sygil-webui) - Stable Diffusion web UI
 *   [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language models.
 Release repo for Vicuna and Chatbot Arena.